 Best Occasion to Prepare this Recipe

-The rich creamy Indian gravy made from fresh Fenugreek Leaves, creamy malai and succulent fresh homemade paneer together with an array of spices tops the chart of favourites in most Indian restaurants.
+The rich creamy Indian gravy made from fresh Fenugreek Leaves, creamy malai, and succulent fresh homemade paneer together with an array of spices tops the chart of favorites in most Indian restaurants.

 The prep time on this dish is nearly 15-25 minutes with a total cook time of 45minutes.
-This is one of the few paneer dishes that tastes delicious with minimum efforts!
+This is one of the few paneer dishes that taste delicious with minimum effort!

 PS: Paneer Tikka Masala pairs great with Tandoori Rotis, Missi Roti, Naan (plain/garlic/butter), Pulkas, plain Parathas, Kulcha, Pulao or plain Biryani Rice